CIRCL/Circlean/README.md

 This project aims to be useful when you get/find a USB key that you can't trust, and you want to look at its contents without taking the risk of plugging it into your computer directly.
+The official project page can be found at [https://www.circl.lu/projects/CIRCLean/]

+The Raspberry Pi Foundation blog has a [post](https://www.raspberrypi.org/blog/kittengroomercirclean-data-security-for-journalists-and-activists/) with more information about an older version of the project and details of the inspiration behind it.

-CIRCLean is currently tested to work with USB keys that have FAT32, NTFS, or ext2/3/4 filesystems.
+CIRCLean is currently tested to work with USB keys that have FAT32, NTFS, or ext2/3/4 filesystems (ext* filesystems can only be used as source keys, not destination keys).
 Currently, exFAT is not supported due to lack of support for this format in pmount.
 The vast majority of USB keys will be FAT32 or NTFS.

 The content of the untrusted key will be copied or/and converted to the second (blank) key following these rules (based on the mime type as determined bylibmagic):